Your Yoga Routine - Aura Wellness Center Teacher Training

 A Balanced and Safe Practice

 Be sure to practice safely for your body and include the basic five types (inversions, forward bends, back bends, twists and side stretches) of poses in every practice.
-Create balance and infuse your body with fresh oxygenated blood.
-Add some balance poses to further balance out the two sides of your body and to build on your body and mind connection.
+Create balance and infuse your body with fresh, oxygenated blood.
+Add some balance poses further to balance out the two sides of your body and to build on your body and mind connection.
 Don’t forget your savasana (relaxation) to give your body a few minutes to absorb its work.

 About Kathi Duquette: